vitaly-t/pg-promise/API/README.md

 #### database.oneOrNone(query, [values]) ⇒ <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Executes a query that expects 0 or 1 rows.
-**Returns**: <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code> - Result of the query call:- when no rows are returned, it will resolve with `null`;- when 1 row is returned, it will resolve with that row as a single object;- when more than 1 rows are returned, it will reject with [QueryResultError](#module_pg-promise..QueryResultError)= `Multiple rows were not expected.`
+**Returns**: <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code> - Result of the query call:- when no rows are returned, it resolves with `null`- when 1 row is returned, it resolves with that row as a single object- when multiple rows are returned, it rejects with [QueryResultError](#module_pg-promise..QueryResultError)= `Multiple rows were not expected.`
 <table>
   <thead>
     <tr>